 Santa Pola is a beautiful and touristic town in the south of the province of Alicante.
 Bathed by the waters of the Mediterranean, it is certain that the sea is an indissoluble part of the character, essence and history of Santa Pola.
 Already in Roman times, the town stood out as one of the most important ports of Hispania: the Portus Ilicitanus, the natural exit to the sea of the colony of Ilici -the current Elche-, founded by the emperor Augustus.

-In this article I propose fantastic plans in Santa Pola, which you can enjoy whether you come to spend a weekend, as if you are a resident on the Costa Blanca.
+In this article we propose fantastic plans in Santa Pola, which you can enjoy whether you come to spend a weekend, as if you live in nearby towns.
 As it could not be otherwise, the Mediterranean essence of Santa Pola will be palpable in all of them.
-So… Will you join me to know these 5 essential plans?
+So… Will you join me to get to know these 6 essential plans?
 Stay until the end so you don’t miss any of them!

 Index of contents